What Is IAQ?

 Throughout this blog post, we’ll discuss all of the most important facets of indoor air quality, including how it affects your health, how you can improve it, and how our team can help you throughout this process.
 Keep reading for a thorough breakdown.

 Sick building syndrome is one specific way that your health is impacted by the poor air quality in commercial buildings, but there are plenty of other health effects as well.
-According to the Environmental Protection Agency, these are the most common:
+According to the Environmental Protection Agency, the following are the most common health effects.

 There are many ways to improve your home’s indoor air quality; some are super simple changes you can make to your daily routines, while some will require the installation of a new system.
 Check out your options so you can figure out which is best for you.